 A pantry can come in many different sizes and configurations, ranging from a small cabinet to a walk-in room.
 Pantries can be used to store non-perishable foods, such as canned goods and dry goods, as well as perishable items like fruits and vegetables.
 They can also be used to store dishes, cookware, and other kitchen appliances.
 A well-organized pantry can save time and make meal preparation and planning much easier.

-Setting up a small pantry at home shouldn't be a tedious task to begin with.
+Setting up a small pantry at home shouldn’t be a tedious task to begin with.
 By utilizing the spaces you have, you can set up your cute, small pantry in no time!
 Here are some small pantry ideas you can try!

 If you think you are running out of storage space to store your pantry items, maybe you aren’t looking high enough.
 Take your pantry storage organization to new heights-literally by adding floor-to-ceiling cabinets.
 Here’s a storage tip: place the ones you frequently use at easy-to-reach areas while stack lesser-used items at the top.
 You may also install a ladder if necessary.